 ADMISSION: $5 (PSC community and friends of the VIC free)

-North Country musicians Peggy Lynn, Dan Berggren, Celia Evans, and Jamie Savage perform between TED-axe talks, focusing on the land, people, and climate of the Adirondacks.
+North Country musicians Peggy Lynn, Dan Berggren, Celia Evans, Jamie Savage, and others perform between TED-axe talks, focusing on the land, people, and climate of the Adirondacks.
 See Highlights page for photos from SAM Fest 2014.